The AI Intelligence Leaderboard

 Effective cost & iso-curves

-Effective cost on the X-axis is sticker price for 1M I/O Tokens × token usage multiplier.
-1M I/O Tokens means 1M input tokens plus 1M output tokens, priced at the model's published rates.
+Effective cost on the X-axis is sticker price for 1M I/O Tokens × measured or imputed usage multiplier.
+1M I/O Tokens means 1M input tokens plus 1M output tokens, priced at published positive input/output rates.

 Iso-curves trace lines of equal preference for IQ versus cost.
 The slider weights quality vs cost: center is 1:1, drag toward Cost to make cost matter more, or toward IQ to make quality matter more.
 Models above and to the right of a curve are strictly better.